geoluther/hangman-fsnd4/README.md

     - Returns: GameForm with current game state.
     - Description: Returns the current state of a game.

- - **make_move**
-    - Path: 'game/{urlsafe_game_key}'
-    - Method: PUT
-    - Parameters: urlsafe_game_key, guess
-    - Returns: GameForm with new game state.
-    - Description: Accepts a 'guess' and returns the updated state of the game.
-    If this causes a game to end, a corresponding Score entity will be created.

- - **get_scores**
+ - **get_game_history**
-    - Path: 'scores'
+    - Path: 'game_history/{urlsafe_game_key}'
     - Method: GET
+    - Parameters: urlsafe_game_key
+    - Returns: GameHistoryForms
+    - Description: Returns the move history GameHistoryForm for each move in the game, including the guess for each move and guess state.

+ - **get_high_scores**
+ 	- Path: 'high_scores'
+ 	- Method: GET
+ 	- Parameters: top_n_games (default = 5)
+ 	- Returns: ScoreForms
+ 	- Description: Return high scores for number of games specified or default (5).

+ - **get_ranks**
+ 	- Path: 'ranks'
+ 	- Method: GET
  	- Parameters: None
+ 	- Returns: RankForms
+ 	- Description: Return rankings of players based on average number of guesses from completed games.

+ - **get_user_games**
+	- Path: 'games/user/{user_name}'
+	- Method: GET
+	- Parameters: user_name
-    - Returns: ScoreForms.
+	- Returns: GameForms
-    - Description: Returns all Scores in the database (unordered).
+	- Description: Returns all active Games for the provided player (unordered).
+	Will raise a NotFoundException if the User does not exist.

  - **get_user_scores**
     - Path: 'scores/user/{user_name}'
     - Method: GET
     - Parameters: user_name
-    - Returns: ScoreForms.
+    - Returns: ScoreForms
-    - Description: Returns all Scores recorded by the provided player (unordered).
+    - Description: Returns all Scores for completed games recorded by the provided player (unordered).
     Will raise a NotFoundException if the User does not exist.

+ - **guess_word**
+    - Path: 'game/guess_word/{urlsafe_game_key}'
+    - Method: PUT
+    - Parameters: urlsafe_game_key, guess
+    - Returns: GameForm with new game state.
+    - Description: Accepts a word 'guess' and returns the updated state of the game.
+    If this causes a game to end, a corresponding Score entity will be created.

+ - **make_move**
+    - Path: 'game/make_move/{urlsafe_game_key}'
+    - Method: PUT
+    - Parameters: urlsafe_game_key, guess
+    - Returns: GameForm with new game state.
+    - Description: Accepts a single letter 'guess' and returns the updated state of the game.
+    If this causes a game to end, a corresponding Score entity will be created.

- - **get_active_game_count**
+ - **new_game**
-    - Path: 'games/active'
+    - Path: 'game'
-    - Method: GET
+    - Method: POST
-    - Parameters: None
+    - Parameters: attempts (default it 10)
-    - Returns: StringMessage
+    - Returns: GameForm with initial game state.
-    - Description: Gets the average number of attempts remaining for all games from a previously cached memcache key.
+    - Description: Creates a new Game. user_name provided must correspond to an existing user - will raise a NotFoundException if not.
+Also adds a task to a task queue to update the average moves remaining for active games.

 ##Models Included:
  - **User**